-Consequences of Non-Compliance: This policy is intended to provide a level of protection for township employees while working alone- non-compliance may put an employee or volunteer in unsafe situations which could result in injury or harm.
+Consequences of Non-Compliance: This policy is intended to provide a level of protection for township employees while working alone- non-compliance may put an employee or volunteer in unsafe situation which could result in injury or harm.
 Non-compliance may result in disciplinary action.

-Review Cycl e: This policy will be revi ewed for revision on a 4 1-year cycle, but can also be rev vised as required by the CEO/Librarian ar id/or the Library Board.
-This policy supersedes any pro- evious policy.
-Chairnarson · Georgia Gale-Kidd CEC Maggie Pearson
+Review Cycle: This policy will be revised as required by the CEO/Librarian and/or the Library Board.
+This policy supersedes any previous policy.

+CEO/Librarian: Maggie Pearson

+Georgia Gale-Kidd